๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Post and Mail (Nail and Mail)

-If no adult is available to receive the notice, affix a copy to the door in a conspicuous place AND send a copy by first-class mail to the tenant at the rental address.
+If no adult is available, affix a copy to the door in a conspicuous place AND send a copy by first-class mail.
 Both steps are required.
 Photograph the posted notice as documentation.

 ๐Ÿ’ก Keep a Written Proof of Service Record

-After every service attempt, complete a written proof of service documenting the method used, exact date and time, name of person served (or location posted), and your signature.
-Circuit Court judges expect to see this documentation when you file your eviction complaint.
+After every service attempt, complete a written proof of service documenting the method used, exact date and time, name of person served or location posted, and your signature.
+Circuit Court judges expect this documentation when you file.

 โš–๏ธ The South Dakota Circuit Court Eviction Process

-South Dakota residential evictions are filed in Circuit Court.
-The process is called an “unlawful detainer” action and is designed to move efficiently.
+South Dakota residential evictions are filed in Circuit Court as “unlawful detainer” actions.
 South Dakota’s landlord-friendly courts make uncontested evictions particularly straightforward.

 1